OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 There are a few setting options as well with the scan:

   * Checking the “Scan field values” box tells WhiteRabbit that you would like to investigate raw data items within tables selected for a scan (i.e. if you select Table A, WhiteRabbit will review the contents in each column in Table A).
     * “Min cell count” is an option when scanning field values.
-By default this is set to 5, meaning values in the source data that appear less than 5 times will not appear in the report.
+By default, this is set to 5, meaning values in the source data that appear less than 5 times will not appear in the report.
     * “Rows per table” is an option when scanning field values.
 By default, WhiteRabbit will random 100,000 rows in the table.
 There are other options to review 500,000, 1 million or all rows within the table.
 	* “Max distinct values” is an option when scanning field values.
-By default this is set to 1,000, meaning that a maximum of 1,000 distinct values per field will appear in the scan report.
+By default, this is set to 1,000, meaning a maximum of 1,000 distinct values per field will appear in the scan report.
 This option can be set to 100, 1,000 or 10,000 distinct values.
   * Unchecking the “Scan field values” tells WhiteRabbit to not review or report on any of the raw data items.
   * Checking the "Numeric stats" box will include numeric statistics.
-See the section on [Numerical Statistics](#numeric-statistics).
+See the section on [Numerical Statistics](#numerical-statistics).

 Once all settings are completed, press the ‘Scan tables’ button.
 After the scan is completed the report will be written to the working folder.